 - We encourage organizers to be innovative, creative, and thoughtful in proposing sessions that are engaging and visionary.
 Proposals that cover a diversity of topics, such as concepts, disciplines, ecosystems, taxa and others are highly encouraged.

 - In addition to research topics, we also encourage formal and informal education methods and related topics that contribute to the mission of P-IE and the theme of the annual meetings.
-Such symposia may be proposed jointly with the FIT section.
+Such symposia may be proposed jointly with the FIT Section.

 - Proposals should explain how the symposium meets the selection criteria of the P-IE Section.
 Submissions for joint symposia across multiple sections are welcome.